CybTekk-LLP/Figma-Play-Web-Generator/readme.md

 - Set size to **Fit to screen**
 - Click on **Copy link** option (and NOT the embed one as that has sizing issues)

-> Request for more features through issues
+> Request for more features through issues.